healthIMIS/internal-tools/README.md

 - *matrix-synapse*: install synapse and set up OpenID Connect with keycloak
 - *matrix-client-element*: install element client
 - *matrix-jitsi*: install jitsi and configure element to use it for in-chat video and audio calls
-- *matrix-ma1sd*: install ma1sd identity server
+- *matrix-ma1sd*: install ma1sd matrix identity server
 - *matrix-nginx-proxy*: do not install nginx-proxy, but create nginx configuration files for synapse, jitsi and more
 - *matrix-coturn*: install coturn turn server and configure jitsi to use it